Dubuque health center receives more than $244,000 in federal grants

 The money comes from the U.S. Department of Health & Human Services and is intended to support the center in providing affordable and accessible health care, according to a press release from the office of U.S. Rep. Abby Finkenauer, D-Iowa.

-The release states that health centers in Cedar Rapids and Waterloo also will receive funding.
+The release states that health centers in Cedar Rapids and Waterloo, Iowa, also will receive funding.